iechor/docs/content/get-started/swarm-deploy.md

 ---
 title: Deploy to Swarm
 keywords: swarm, swarm services, stacks
-description: Learn how to describe and deploy a simple application on Docker Swarm.
+description: Learn how to describe and deploy a simple application on iEchor Swarm.
 aliases:
 - /get-started/part4/
 ---